Woocommerce

 1. Wait a few minutes and try syncing again, to see if the server was busy.

-2. If it still does not work, make sure to whitelist the importers IP in your server configuration.
+2. If it still does not work, make sure to whitelist the importer’s IP in your server configuration.
 The latest IP address can be found here.

-Invalid response returned from the WooCommerce API #
+Invalid API response #

-This error usually happens, if WooCommerce’s Debugging has been activated.
-This is never a good idea to have activated on a live-setup because it slows down pages, and potentially shows error messages in the frontend.
+This is never a good idea to have activated on a live setup because it slows down pages, and potentially shows error messages in the frontend.

-The sync issue happens if WooCommerce encounters an error while generating the product-data for the import.
+The sync issue happens if WooCommerce encounters an error while generating the product data for the import.

-This can be solved by deactivating Debugging in wp-config.php by setting define(WP_DEBUG’, false).
+This can be solved by deactivating Debugging in wp-config.php by setting define('WP_DEBUG', false).

 This guide explains it in more detail: